hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 }
 ```

-The code pretty basic and just splits the mapped texts into their tokens and iterate over the tokenizer
+The code is pretty basic and just splits the mapped texts into their tokens and iterate over the tokenizer
 as long as there are more tokens and emits a pair per word.
-What is to not we're not yet collecting
+What is to note, we're not yet collecting
 multiple occurrences of the same word but just fire every word on its own.

 **LifecycleMapper / LifecycleMapperAdapter**